 - 5.4.1.
-Will complete Part 3 of the hot work & dust permit and evaluate the nature of the work to determine operational requirements in order to identify the required precautions for the hot worker and ensure the safety of the university population and property. - 5.4.2.
-Will make any necessary modifications to the fire alarm system based on information supplied on the permit. - 5.4.3.
-Will ensure any temporary modifications to fire alarm system are restored to normal operations when hot work is completed.
+Will complete Part 3 and 4 of the hot work permit and evaluate the nature of the work to determine operational requirements in order to identify the required precautions for the hot worker and ensure the safety of the university population and property. - 5.4.2.
+Will make any necessary modifications to the fire alarm systems based on information supplied on the permit. - 5.4.3.
+Will ensure any temporary modifications to fire alarm systems are restored to normal operations when hot work is completed.

 5.5.
-Emergency Management
+Environment, Health, and Safety

 - 5.5.1.
-Inspect hot work jobs/tasks, as appropriate - 5.5.2.
+Inspect hot work jobs/tasks, as appropriate. - 5.5.2.
 Periodically review the hot work & dust program and update as necessary to ensure the program is current and meeting the needs of the university community.